heabijay/crtcli/README.md

 - `--restart | -r` — Restart the Creatio application after successful installation.

+- `--compile-package | -c` — Compile the package in Creatio after successful installation.

 - `--force | -f` (sql) — Overrides changed schemas in the database.
 Use this if you've modified schemas in an unlocked package within Creatio, and the installing process is preventing updates to those schemas.

   Under the hood, this option executes the following SQL script before package installation to mark all package schemas as unchanged: